Space Center Houston (NASA) Tour and More

 - 30 to 45 minutes to tour the Starship Gallery museum with a docent to give you narrative histories where one can also touch a moon rock and see actual Mercury, Gemini, and Apollo capsules, an Explorer rocket, an early space shuttle ejection seat, a mockup of the Apollo-Soyuz docking, a lunar rover, and a mockup of the first liquid fuel rocket from 1926, as well as walk through a mockup of Skylab.

 - 20 minutes approximately for a SCH spokesperson to reveal and talk about ongoing projects at NASA.

-- 45 minutes to watch one of the IMAX films that SCH shows on a six-story high screen.
+- 45 minutes to watch an IMAX films that SCH shows on a six-story high screen.
 SCH alternates movies.

 - 35 minutes for lunch at the food court at the Zero-G Diner at Space Center Houston.